marcwrobel/ansible-collection-assertions/CONTRIBUTING.md

 ## Run integration tests

-Integration tests are executed by Molecule :
+### Run integration tests on a single distribution

+Integration tests are executed by Molecule using [Jeff Geerling's](https://github.com/geerlingguy) Docker images.
+Any `docker-xxx-ansible` images listed on his profile on [Docker Hub](https://hub.docker.com/u/geerlingguy/) can be used with the `xxx` identifier passed as the `MOLECULE_DISTRO` environment variable.
+For instance, to run the integration tests on CentOS 8:

     cd ansible_collections/marcwrobel/assertions
+    MOLECULE_DISTRO=centos8 molecule test

+The default distribution is `debian10`.

+### Run integration tests on multiple distributions

+If you want to launch integration tests on multiple distributions :

+    cd ansible_collections/marcwrobel/assertions
+    for distro in debian10 ubuntu2004 centos8 fedora32 amazonlinux2; do
-    molecule test
+        MOLECULE_DISTRO=$distro molecule test
+    done

+### Run integration tests during the development lifecycle

-During the development lifecycle you may prefer to keep the instances running and run `molecule` commands individually:
+During the development lifecycle you may prefer to keep the docker containers running and run `molecule` commands individually:

     # Creates and configures instances
     molecule converge